danielcbit/apcctrl/doc/manual/manual.rst

 need to take a lot of care to ensure that all components are using the same port.

-To enable the apcupsd Network Information Server, which is normally the default, you set:
+To enable the apcctrl Network Information Server, which is normally the default, you set:

 ::